-Amsterdam is one of those bucket list cities isn’t it.
-You hear about all of the crazy trips people have had there, the famous Red Light District and the cafes where you can smoke weed.
+Updated 2019.
+Amsterdam is one of those European bucket list cities isn’t it.
+You hear about all of the crazy trips people have there, the famous Red Light District and the cafes where you can smoke weed.
 Not to mention the pictures of the beautiful canals and quirky canal houses.

 I had been wanting to visit Amsterdam for years and I nearly did on 2 different trips however in the end I decided against it due to money.
-I thought that Amsterdam was a city that couldn’t be visited on a budget however, I finally did go and I couldn’t believe what little money I spent and it proved to me that Amsterdam is not as expensive as I had thought it would be or has to be!
+I thought that Amsterdam was a city that couldn’t be visited on a budget however, I finally did go to Amsterdam for 2 days on a solo trip and I couldn’t believe how little money I spent in one weekend in Amsterdam and it proved to me that Amsterdam is not as expensive as I had thought it would be or has to be!

 Firstly, let me just say that I visited on my own.

-I wasn’t bothered about partying or eating out.
-I just wanted to see the beautiful and iconic canals and streets during the day, eat some dutch fries and maybe a waffle.
+I wasn’t bothered about partying or eating in really fancy places.
+My aim of going to Amsterdam solo and on a budget was to see the beautiful and iconic canals and streets, eat some dutch fries and maybe a waffle.

 If this sounds like you and what you want from a trip to Amsterdam then read on.

 Accommodation in Amsterdam is expensive so if you’re on a budget, staying in a hostel in Amsterdam will be your best option.
-I stayed at Stayokay Amsterdam Zeeburg Hostel which I really loved, you can read about my stay on this post.
+I stayed at Stayokay Amsterdam Zeeburg Hostel which I really loved and on a second visit I stayed at Stayokay Vondelpark Hostel which I also recommend.

 The dorm room rates really vary in price depending on the season and the day of the week.
-A dorm room on a Sunday can cost as little as €13.25 a night which is great for Amsterdam!
+Based on the Zeeburg Hostel, a dorm room on a Sunday can cost as little as €13.25 a night which is great for Amsterdam!
 Midweek prices are around €17.00-25.00 with Friday and Saturday nights reaching up to €45.00 a night.
 If you’re on a budget but you’re flexible this just proves that accommodation in Amsterdam can be done on a budget.

 I always assumed that getting from the airport into Amsterdam central would be quite pricy but again, I was very wrong.

-A train ticket from Schiphol Airport to Muiderpoort (where the Stayokay hostel is) which goes via Amsterdam Central station cost- €5.70 each way which is a really good price.
+A train ticket from Schiphol Airport to Amsterdam Central Station with then goes to Muiderpoort (where the Stayokay hostel is) cost- €5.70 each way which is a really good price.
 The train is really easy to use and very quick too!

 Amsterdam is really walkable which of course is free!